 What you do outside the job should have no effect on the job itself.
 But I think we all know that isn’t true.

-Everybody likes surrounding themselves with people of similar interests, the workplace is no exception.
+Everybody likes surrounding themselves with people of similar interests, and the workplace is no exception.
 Management may have a preference for promoting people with certain interests, such as sports, religion or even family status.
-For example, management may prefer single people who don’t have family obligations to compete with the job (or they may see single people as more likely to be party animals).
+For example, management may prefer single people who don’t have family obligations to compete with the job.
+Or they may see single people as more likely to be party animals to hang out with.

 Management may also see the job as extending into social activities.
 Have you ever worked in an organization where management was particularly fond of drinking after work, or at extracurricular activities?
 I have, and I learned that if you’re not a drinker yourself, your status in the organization will be lower.

 I’ve worked in companies that made a regular practice of attending after work happy hours.
 Some purposely scheduled meetings after working hours and at venues that serve alcohol.
 Each meeting seamlessly melds into happy hour.

 In such environments it often seems as if management is looking for drinking buddies more than competent, productive employees.

 If you notice that the prominent people in the department or organization seem to have a common bond of certain extracurricular activities – that you don’t share – the likelihood of getting promoted will be greatly reduced.

 7. Someone Doesn’t Like You